AdamJHowell/CeilingFan/README.md

 This could also work as a bench test device for any radio-controlled project.

-When powered on, this device will connect to the Wi-Fi network defined in networkVariables.h, then connect to the MQTT broker configured in that same file, and finally subscribe to the "mqttServo" topic.
+When powered on, this device will connect to the Wi-Fi network defined in networkVariables.h (not included in this repo), then connect to the MQTT broker configured in that same file, and finally subscribe to the "mqttServo" topic.
 When messages are published to that topic, this device will receive those messages, and act accordingly.